What Is Pediatric Flatfoot?

 - Voluntary withdrawal from physical activities

 In diagnosing flatfoot, the foot and ankle surgeon examines the foot and observes how it looks when the child stands and sits.
-The surgeon observes how the child walks and also evaluates range of motion of the foot.
+The surgeon observes how the child walks and also evaluates a range of motion of the foot.
 Because flatfoot is sometimes related to problems in the leg, the surgeon may also examine the knee and hip.

 X-rays are often taken to determine the deformity’s severity.
 Sometimes additional imaging and other tests are ordered.